Javascript is not enabled.

 1. Bananas

 These are rich in potassium, a nutrient shown to help lower blood pressure, says Laffin.
-One medium banana provides about 375 milligrams of potassium, about 11 percent of the recommended daily intake for a man, and 16 percent for a woman.
-The only caveat is if you also have late-stage kidney disease, notes Laffin, you’ll need to be careful with potassium consumption.
-In that case, check with your doctor before loading up on bananas.
+One medium banana provides about 375 milligrams of potassium, contributing 11 percent of the recommended daily intake for a man and 16 percent for a woman.
+The only caveat is if you have late-stage kidney disease, notes Laffin; you’ll need to be careful with potassium consumption so check with your doctor before loading up on bananas.

 2. Blueberries

-These contain resveratrol, a substance that helps relax blood vessels, says Nieca Goldberg, M.D., medical director of Atria New York City and host of the Beyond the Heart podcast.
+These contain resveratrol, a substance that helps relax blood vessels, says Nieca Goldberg, M.D., a cardiologist and medical director for Atria New York City and host of the Beyond the Heart podcast.
 They’re also rich in anthocyanins, a group of plant pigments that promote heart health.
-A 2019 study published in the Journals of Gerontology found that people who drank a wild blueberry beverage daily for 28 days saw a 5 mm Hg drop in blood pressure.
+A study published in 2019 in The Journals of Gerontology found that people who drank a wild blueberry beverage daily for 28 days saw a 5 mm Hg drop in blood pressure.
 An added bonus: Blueberries seem to be especially good for the brain, according to research from Rush University.

 3. Spices

 If you have high blood pressure, your doctor will tell you to avoid the saltshaker.
 Season your food with spices instead.
-A 2021 study published in the American Journal of Clinical Nutrition found that seasoning foods with 6.6 grams of herbs and spices a day was linked with lower blood pressure after just four weeks.
-The study looked at a blend of 24 different herbs and spices, from basil and thyme to cinnamon and turmeric.
+A study published in 2021 in The American Journal of Clinical Nutrition found that seasoning foods with 6.6 grams of herbs and spices a day was linked with lower blood pressure after just four weeks.
+The study looked at a blend of 24 herbs and spices, including basil, thyme, cinnamon and turmeric.
 “What was interesting is that we didn’t even decrease sodium at all — the herbs and spices decreased blood pressure independently,” says study coauthor Penny Kris-Etherton, Evan Pugh University Professor of Nutritional Sciences at Penn State University.

 4. Dark chocolate

 It’s rich in the flavonoid cacao, an antioxidant that dilates blood vessels and thus lowers blood pressure, points out Kris-Etherton.
 Look for a bar that contains 70 to 85 percent cacao, according to the American Heart Association, since that indicates it’s richer in flavonoids.
-A 2017 review of 35 clinical trials published in the Cochrane Library found that regular consumption of cocoa lowered blood pressure by about 4 points in people who already had high blood pressure.
+A review of 35 clinical trials published in 2017 in the Cochrane Library found that regular consumption of cocoa lowered blood pressure by about 4 points in people who already had high blood pressure.
 “You just need to be careful, because if you eat too much, you’ll gain weight,” says Kris-Etherton.
+And excess weight is associated with higher blood pressure.

 5. Nuts

 They’re rich in magnesium and potassium, two minerals that have been shown to reduce blood pressure, says Vadiveloo.
 “They’re also rich in fiber and healthy fat, which helps with cholesterol regulation, which in turn improves arterial health and thus reduces blood pressure,” she explains.
-A 2019 study published in the Journal of the American Heart Association found that subjects who replaced 5 percent of the saturated fat in their diet with walnuts saw a decrease in blood pressure over a six-week period.
-Just munch on unsalted nuts, advises Vadiveloo, or stick to nut butters, which are lower in sodium.
+A study published in 2019 in the Journal of the American Heart Association found that participants who replaced 5 percent of the saturated fat in their diet with walnuts saw a decrease in blood pressure over six weeks.
+Munch on unsalted nuts, advises Vadiveloo, or stick to nut butters, which are lower in sodium.

 6. Yogurt

-Eating yogurt regularly may lower blood pressure by about 7 points, according to a 2021 study published in the International Dairy Journal.
+Eating yogurt regularly may lower blood pressure by about 7 points, according to a study published in 2021 in the International Dairy Journal.
 “Dairy is a good source of nutrients such as calcium, potassium and magnesium,” says Kris-Etherton.
 All of these have been shown to help lower blood pressure.
-Many yogurts are also rich in probiotics, good bacteria that may also help control blood pressure.
-A 2014 review published in the journal Hypertension concluded that regular probiotic consumption reduced systolic blood pressure (the top number) by nearly 3.6 mm Hg, and diastolic blood pressure (the lower number) by about 2.4 mm Hg.
+Many yogurts are also rich in probiotics, good bacteria that may help control blood pressure.
+A review published in 2014 in the journal Hypertension concluded that regular probiotic consumption reduced systolic blood pressure (the first number) by nearly 3.6 mm Hg and diastolic blood pressure (the second number) by about 2.4 mm Hg.
 Full-fat yogurt is fine if you prefer the taste: Research suggests it won’t raise your blood pressure any more than a low-fat or no-fat version.

 7. Beets